hrsf127Foragers/Collections/README.md

 The 'Mexican' collection might be a list of the creator's favorite Mexican restaurants in the area, while the San Francisco collection might include that creator's favorite restaurants, of any cuisine type, in San Francisco.
-This repository serves to replicate the layout of that collections feature, including its appearance on a given restaurant's Yelp page, the appearance of the list of other restaurants in a given collection when that collection is selected, and a map that pinpoints the locations of each restaurant in a collection, utilizing the Google Maps API to retrieve relevant data.
+This repository serves to replicate the layout of that collections feature, including its appearance on a given restaurant's Yelp page, and the appearance of a list of other restaurants in a given collection when that collection is selected.
 This repository uses React to build out the front-end, Node.js and Express on the back-end, and MySQL to store relevant data.

 ## Related Projects